 Graduate Certificate in Health Behavior Planning and Evaluation

-The Graduate Certificate in Health Behavior Planning and Evaluation is a 15-credit program, offered by the Graduate Programs in Applied Health Behavior Research, featuring a curriculum focused on key applied and theoretical concepts in health behavior.
-The certificate also provides a foundation for program development and evaluation activities in clinical and community settings.
+The Graduate Certificate in Health Behavior Planning and Evaluation is a 15-credit program, offered by the Graduate Programs in Applied Health Behavior Research, providing enhanced training and skill development valuable to anyone wanting to develop, maintain, and evaluate health behavior and health education programs in clinical and community settings.
+The Certificate curriculum is focused on key applied and theoretical concepts in health behavior to provide specific educational opportunities for working professionals to expand their areas of expertise.
+The certificate also provides a foundation for program development and evaluation activities.
+Courses completed for the certificate count toward degree completion if students decide to pursue the master of science degree.

-Classes are held at the Washington University School of Medicine campus making this program convenient for working adults in the late afternoon or early evening to accommodate graduate students in other programs and working adults.
+Classes are held at the Washington University School of Medicine campus after 4:00 pm, making this program convenient for working adults and graduate students.

 Core Courses for the Health Behavior Graduate Certificate: